noiseprotocol/noise_spec/noise.md

 Note that this section only considers identity leakage through static public key fields in handshakes.
-Of course, the identities of Noise participants might be exposed through other means, included payload fields, traffic analysis, or metadata such as IP addresses.
+Of course, the identities of Noise participants might be exposed through other means, including payload fields, traffic analysis, or metadata such as IP addresses.

 The properties for the relevant public key are: